Hocking - Pearsall

 What is the workforce participation rate in the Hocking - Pearsall SA2?

-The workforce participation rate in the Hocking - Pearsall SA2 is 76.7%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the Hocking - Pearsall SA2 is 76.1%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This high participation rate indicates strong workforce engagement and economic vitality.
-The local rate leading the Greater Perth average of 71.9%, showing similar workforce dynamics to the broader region.
+The local rate leading the Greater Perth average of 70.2%, indicating stronger workforce attachment in the local area.

 Which industries are over-represented in the Hocking - Pearsall SA2's employment market?